 On September 23, 2019, the Corporation entered into an agreement for a direct borrowing with Generations Bank for a line of credit not to exceed \$70,000.
-Interest is accrued on the oustanding principal balance of the loan at The Wall Street Journal Prime Rate (Index) plus 1.00% (Variable Rate), never to be less than 6.25%.
-The Corporation pays monthly payments of 1/36th of the oustanding principal balance plus interest on a monthly basis until the entire balance is due on October 1, 2020.
+The line of credit was renewed in the current year.
+Interest is accrued on the outstanding principal balance of the loan at The Wall Street Journal Prime Rate (Index) plus 1.00% (Variable Rate), never to be less than 6.25%.
+The Corporation pays monthly payments of 1/36th of the outstanding principal balance plus interest until the entire balance is due on October 1, 2021.
 The line of credit is secured by a first priority security interest in all assets of the Corporation.

-On October 1, 2019, the Corporation entered into an agreement with Seneca County, New York for a note payable in the amount of \$120,000.
+On October 1, 2019, the Corporation entered into an agreement with the County for a note payable in the amount of \$120,000.
 The Corporation must pay in full due on October 1, 2020.
+The note payable remained outstanding at December 31, 2020, but was repaid subsequent to year end as described in footnote 8.